-Using WalkMe Data allows you to work with more complex scenarios by using WalkMe cookies as markers for user behavior.
-For example, if a user visits your site multiple times without completing their onboarding, you could use WalkMe Data to count the number of visits and show a ShoutOut on Day 3.
+Using WalkMe Data allows you to tailor your guidance to more involved scenarios by using WalkMe cookies as markers for user behavior.
+For example, if a user visits your site multiple times without completing their onboarding training, you could use WalkMe Data to count the number of visits and show an encouraging ShoutOut on day three.

 WalkMe Data can measure a range of user actions and activities.
-This stored data can be used in a Rule to:
+This stored data can be used in a rule to do the following:

-- Remember that a user has completed a certain action.
-A Segment can then be created that displays additional items such as Walk-Thrus, Resources, Launcher, or ShoutOuts after the action has been completed.
+- A segment can then be created that displays additional items such as Smart Walk-Thrus, Resources, Launchers, or ShoutOuts after the action has been completed

-- Implement WalkMe Data after an initial process has been completed and is sent for review by another person or a manager.
-WalkMe Data remembers that an item was sent for review and displays relevant Walk-Thrus once approval has been granted.
+- Implement WalkMe Data after an initial process has been completed and is sent for review by another person or a manager

 How It Works

-To store WalkMe Data on the user’s browser, follow these steps:
+To store WalkMe Data on the end-user’s browser, follow these steps:

-•Value: When WalkMe Data stores information in the browser, the Value will be an indication that the action has occurred.
+- Value/Variable/jQuery/Cookie/On Screen Element: When WalkMe Data stores information in the browser, the appearance of the Value/Variable/jQuery/Cookie/On Screen Element will be an indication that the action has occurred.

-•Duration: WalkMe only stores data for a specified amount of time.
-Specify the length of time you wish the information to be stored (in seconds).
-Example: 1 day = 86400
+- Duration: WalkMe only stores data for a specified amount of time.
+Specify the length of time you wish the information to be stored either in seconds (Example: one day = 86400), hours, or days.

-- Finally, move the WalkMe Data Super Step, so that it occurs immediately after the action being monitored occurs.
+- Finally, drag-and-drop the WalkMe Data step so that it occurs immediately after the action being monitored occurs.

 Measuring Repeated Actions

-- When choosing a name for your Key, use the prefix “wm-” this way you can avoid any potential overlap with cookies from your site.
-For example, wm-incorrect_password_entries.
-Do not use any spaces.
+- When choosing a name for your Key, use the prefix “wm-” so as to avoid any potential overlap with cookies from your site

-When using WalkMe Data on your own site, it can be difficult to test if you use durations of a few hours or more.
-When testing if your counter is working, change the duration to a few minutes, to make sure it properly counts each action.
-Then if everything works properly, be sure to change it back to the correct time.
+When using WalkMe Data on your own site, it can be difficult to test whether your counter is working if you use durations of several hours or more.
+To solve this, change the duration to a few minutes to ensure WalkMe is properly counting each action.
+Then, if everything works properly, be sure to change it back to the correct duration.